WINDS

+Purpose

+WINDS was used to relay the internet to Japanese homes and businesses through Ka-Band signals.
+It also tested technologies that would be utilised by future Japanese communication satellites.
+A part of Japan's i-Space program, WINDS was operated by JAXA and NICT.

 Prior to launch, a JAXA brochure claimed that WINDS will be able to provide 155 Mbit/s download speeds to home users with 45-centimetre diameter satellite dishes, while providing industrial users via 5-metre diameter dishes with 1.2 Gbit/s speeds.

+Specs

 WINDS had a launch mass of 4,850 kg, reducing to a mass of around 2,750 kg after thrusting to its operational orbit.
 The spacecraft is 8 m x 3 m x 2 m in size, and its solar panels have a span of 21.5 metres.
 It has three-axis stabilisation, and a design life expectancy of five years.

+Decommission

 The satellite became inoperable due to communications failure on 9 February 2019, and it was decommissioned by the transmission of a deactivation command at 06:54 GMT on 27 February 2019.